 Trickbot & Emotet are two of the most damaging trojans active today.
 These phishing attacks further indicate this truth, and showcase the ability of threat actors to circumvent detection-centric solutions through innovative methods.

-Morphisec customers can remain confident that they are protected from these two trojans through the application of our patented moving target defense technology.
+Morphisec customers can remain confident that they are protected from these two trojans through the application of our patented Moving Target Defense technology.

 IOCs